loschmidt/BenchStab/doc_src/details.md

   - `identifier` – protein identifier
   - `mutation` – mutation in the format `original_amino_acid$position$mutated_amino_acid`.
   - `fasta_mutation` - mutation in the format `original_amino_acid$position$mutated_amino_acid` adjusted to the acquired sequence.
-This is useful in case of sequential predictors, where the mutation position is adjusted to the acquired sequence.
-In case of structural predictors, this field is unused.
+This is useful in the case of sequence-based predictors, where the mutation position is adjusted to the acquired sequence.
+In the case of structure-based predictors, this field is unused.
   - `chain` – chain identifier (only in case of protein structures)
   - `ph` – pH value of the environment (optional)
   - `temperature` – temperature of the environment (optional)